Last Year’s Winner: Courtney B. Vance, “The People v. O.J. Simpson: American Crime Story”

 Fun Fact: If Benedict Cumberbatch earns a nomination in 2017, he’ll tie Beau Bridges, James Garner, and James Woods as the most nominated actor in this category.

-Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Lead Actor in a Limited Series (in alphabetical order), which will be updated throughout the awards season.
+Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Lead Actor in a Limited Series, which will be updated throughout the awards season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2017 race, and read the rest of the predictions in all categories, as well.

 - Riz Ahmed, “The Night Of”